-I first tried Stella’s Sensational Steakhouse in 2010, when it first opened.
+I first tried Stella’s Sensational Steakhouse in 2018, when it first opened.
 After the first bite, I fell in love.
-For the past five years, I have visited Stella’s at least once a month and gotten to know your wonderful servers, like Matt and Karen.
+Over the years, I have visited Stella’s at least once a month and gotten to know your wonderful servers, like Matt and Karen.
 Imagine my delight to learn that you are now seeking an experienced, passionate sous chef.
 I am convinced that my professional background and enthusiasm for cooking makes me the ideal candidate to fill this role.

 A great way to learn how to write a cover letter that hiring managers actually read is to practice creating a story.
 See how our cover letter starts by explaining how the jobseeker came to hear of this restaurant and why she loves it so much.
 This proves that she is enthusiastic and might make a great hire.

 You need a sous chef who has experience managing a large kitchen.
 I worked as a sous chef the Las Vegas strip restaurant Onyx for four years; during that time, I filled in for the head chef while she was on maternity leave.
 Though it was an intimidating professional leap, the kitchen thrived under my leadership.
 I facilitated the creation of two new dishes, and they were so popular that their sales led to an overall restaurant revenue increase of 10%.
 Also, I hired three line cooks.
 Under my mentorship, all three stayed for at least two years and one was promoted to sauté chef.